enze-chen/enze-chen.github.io/teaching.markdown

 Yes, great question!
 If you are asking about writing help, I will encourage you to check out the [Hume Center for Writing and Speaking](https://hume.stanford.edu/tutoring){:target="_blank"} or the [Technical Communication Program](https://engineering.stanford.edu/students-academics/technical-communication-program){:target="_blank"} in [Huang Engineering](https://campus-map.stanford.edu/?srch=04-080){:target="_blank"}.
 If you're asking about visual illustrations and plots, there are a few books out there like [_The Visual Display of Quantitative Information_](https://www.edwardtufte.com/tufte/books_vdqi){:target="_blank"} by Edward Tufte, and I've also created [curricula](https://enze-chen.github.io/mse104l/) and [guides]({% post_url 2021-1-17-matplotlib %}) about creating figures in software.
-You are also free to use my Stanford MSE-themed templates for [documents](https://docs.google.com/document/d/1sfr_XQ0LwapQDIzobPFpjHfRk1QCmZfFgwzvm0gsz9g/edit?usp=sharing){:target="_blank"} and [presentations](https://docs.google.com/presentation/d/1LDv9veirAnjh2ZcnNkAmh1vTdW_8CCUpeRo9ybCxs2s/edit?usp=sharing){:target="_blank"} if you like them!
+You are also free to use my Stanford MSE-themed templates for [documents](https://docs.google.com/document/d/1sfr_XQ0LwapQDIzobPFpjHfRk1QCmZfFgwzvm0gsz9g/edit?usp=sharing){:target="_blank"}, [presentations](https://docs.google.com/presentation/d/1LDv9veirAnjh2ZcnNkAmh1vTdW_8CCUpeRo9ybCxs2s/edit?usp=sharing){:target="_blank"}, and [LaTeX](https://www.overleaf.com/read/skrzcznwvrfd#0715a5){:target="_blank"} if you like them!
+- <span style="font-weight:500">How did you end up in your current role?</span> _Ha_—that's a question that took ten years, several degrees, a lot of soul searching, and a whole lotta luck to finally answer.
+Happy to chat more about this!
 - And, if by some odd chance: Can you teach me how to use atomistic simulations to study planar defects? 😂 Why happily... never thought anyone would ask...